milahdm/milahdmansoori/README.md

 ## Java Projects: Data Structures

-This section highlights my projects that explore core data structures and algorithms in Java.
-These projects showcase my ability to implement efficient solutions using key programming concepts such as recursion, dynamic programming, breadth-first search (BFS), and sorting techniques.
-Each project has been carefully designed and optimized for performance and clarity.
+    A collection of Java projects that explore core data structures and algorithms, showcasing my ability to implement efficient solutions and design robust programs, including:

-### Projects:

-#### 1. Binary Tree
-    - **Description:** Implementation of a binary tree with in-order traversal, iterators, and node manipulation methods.
-Demonstrates efficient tree-based operations.
+    - **Binary Tree**: Implementation of a binary tree with in-order traversal and iterators for efficient node management.
-    - **Key Features:**
-      - Builds trees from an array in in-order format.
-      - Supports iterators for traversal.
-      - Includes parent and child node management.
-    - **Complexity:** Efficient traversal and construction with `O(log n)` complexity in many operations.

-#### 2. Binomial Queue
-    - **Description:** Implementation of a priority queue using binomial heaps, showcasing tree-based data structure design.
+    - **Binomial Queue**: A priority queue based on binomial heaps, demonstrating efficient tree-based data structure design.
-    - **Key Features:**
-      - Supports `push` and `pop` operations.
-      - Maintains the heap property using efficient linking.
-      - Implements merge and insert methods for optimized performance.
-    - **Complexity:** Efficient operations with logarithmic time complexity.

-#### 3. DNA Alignment
-    - **Description:** A sequence alignment tool for comparing DNA strands using dynamic programming techniques.
+    - **DNA Alignment**: A sequence alignment tool leveraging dynamic programming to compare DNA strands.
-    - **Key Features:**
-      - Implements Smith-Waterman and Needleman-Wunsch algorithms.
-      - Provides scoring for matches, mismatches, and gaps.
-      - GUI integration for user interaction.
-    - **Complexity:** Utilizes `O(m * n)` space and time complexity for alignment.

-#### 4. Quicksort
-    - **Description:** A quicksort algorithm implementation with array and linked list support.
+    - **Quicksort**: A sorting algorithm implementation with support for arrays and linked lists.
-    - **Key Features:**
-      - Sorts data using the divide-and-conquer approach.
-      - Includes recursive and iterative implementations.
-      - Supports flexible input types (arrays, linked lists).
-    - **Complexity:** Average-case `O(n log n)` complexity.

-#### 5. Routing Wires
-    - **Description:** A pathfinding tool to route wires on a board, avoiding obstacles and ensuring optimal paths.
+    - **Routing Wires**: A pathfinding solution using BFS to route wires on a board while avoiding obstacles.
-    - **Key Features:**
-      - Implements BFS for shortest pathfinding.
-      - Handles backtracking to resolve conflicts.
-      - Includes comprehensive testing for various scenarios.
-    - **Complexity:** Pathfinding optimized with `O(n * (E + V))` complexity.

 [Explore Java Projects Here](https://github.com/milahdm/JavaProjects)